Trump’s ex-lawyer Cipollone is at eye of hurricane for Jan. 6 panel

 Cipollone took on the difficult role of White House counsel in the fall of 2018, just as the midterm elections were approaching and Democrats, poised to flip the House from GOP control, were readying to pepper the Trump White House with new investigations.

-He was also the face of Trump’s legal team during his first impeachment in 2019 and 2020, when Democrats alleged the then-president had abused his power in leveraging critical defense aid to Ukraine in order to pressure President Volodymyr Zelensky to investigate the Biden family.
-The House impeached him with no Republican support; the Senate declined to convict.
+He was also the face of Trump’s legal team during his first impeachment in 2019 and 2020 when Democrats alleged the then-president had abused his power in leveraging critical defense aid to Ukraine in order to pressure President Volodymyr Zelensky to investigate the Biden family.
+The House impeached him with no Republican support; the Senate declined to convict him.

 Democrats, at the time, had hammered Cipollone and the other members of Trump’s defense team, saying they had championed arguments with no legal basis.
 Speaker Nancy Pelosi (D-Calif.) had suggested they should all be disbarred.